ph1ll1ps/ph1ll1ps.github.io/content/post/financialtimes2019b/index.md

 title: "Microsoft moves into biological computing with Station B"
 subtitle: "Tech giant rolls out new system to analyse vast volumes of biomedical data - <a href = https://www.ft.com/content/432a2548-41cb-11e9-9bee-efab61506f44> Financial Times</a>"
-summary: "I led a team to create and launch the Station B initiative at Microsoft Research, with the aim of developing a platform for programming biological systems."
+summary: "I led a team to create and launch the Station B initiative at Microsoft Research, with the aim of developing a platform for programming biological systems. <br> <b>Financial Times</b>"
 authors: []

 tags: []